Transposition of law

 Foreign Direct Investment (FDI)

-In 2015, Poland's share of EU FDI inflows and outflows decreased whereas the share of EU FDI inward stock increased slightly.
-The share of FDI outward stock remained unchanged.
+In 2016, Poland's share of EU FDI inflows decreased while outflows increased markedly.
+The share of EU FDI inward stock increased slightly whereas the share of FDI outward stock remained unchanged.

 ||Share of EU FDI Flows